This post may contain affiliate links. Please read our privacy policy.

 How Do I Choose Zucchini and Summer Squash?

-The smaller squash tend to be less mealy and/or fibrous, and more flavorful.
-However, the larger ones can be shredded and used in recipes like zucchini breads, or can be hollowed out and stuffed.
+The smaller squash tends to be less mealy and/or fibrous and more flavorful.
+However, the larger ones can be shredded and used in recipes like zucchini bread or hollowed out and stuffed.
 You may need to discard the spongy core of a very large squash and just use the outer portion of the squash — and the skin.

 How Do I Store Summer Squash and Zucchini?